LumaPictures/cg-stubs/usd/README.md

 # Unofficial python stubs for Pixar's Universal Scene Description (USD)

-These stubs are designed to be used with a type checker like `mypy` to provide static type checking of USD python code, as well as to provide analysis and completion in IDEs like PyCharm and VSCode (with Pylance).
+These stubs are designed to be used with a type checker like `mypy` to provide static type checking of python code, as well as to provide analysis and completion in IDEs like PyCharm and VSCode (with Pylance).

 ## Installing